 Where to park in Alicante?

-If you’re traveling by car you can choose from many parking lots in the city.
-We left our car in that parking lot for free, located about 15min walk from Alicante Old Town.
+If you’re traveling by car, you can choose from many free or paid parking lots in the city.
+We left our car in that parking lot for free, located about a 15-minute walk from Alicante Old Town.

 To Alicante by tram